pm7y/m7y.github.io/content/post/2024-04-06-sql-server-init-docker-compose/index.md

 We use an `until/do` loop to check if SQL server has started yet by executing a simple SQL query `SELECT 1` using `sqlcmd`, and we send the output to `/dev/null` since we aren't interested in seeing the output.
 If the script fails then we `do` an `echo` statement to indicate that the script will `sleep` for `5` seconds.
 The loop continues this until the SQL server becomes available then we exit the loop.

-Now we make call to `sqlcmd` to execute another SQL script, this time from a file `mssql-init.sql` which we have made available via the `volumes` section.
+Now we make a call to `sqlcmd` to execute another SQL script, this time from a file `mssql-init.sql` which we have made available via the `volumes` section.
 You can put whatever SQL statements you need for your scenario into this file.

 Finally, we call `sleep infinity` to prevent the command script from exiting (which would stop the container).